Customer Service Blog from HelpCrunch

 9. Continuously analyze and optimize workflows

-Once you’ve developed a comprehensive customer support system with a structured journey from all self-service options to contacting a support rep, you’ll need to continuously track the effectiveness of your approach based on previously established metrics.
+Once you’ve developed a comprehensive customer support system, you’ll need to continuously track the effectiveness of your approach based on previously established metrics.

-In doing so, you may find places for improvement and adjust your current support system to achieve even greater agent productivity, which in turn means higher customer satisfaction, issue resolution, and digital customer service level.
+In doing so, you may find places for improvement of your current support system, which in turn means higher customer satisfaction, issue resolution, and digital customer service level.
 To optimize your workflow, consider doing the following:

 • Identify bottlenecks with performance data